ThingEngineer/Basic-IoT-API/README.md

-# Basic-IoT-API
+# Basic-IoT-API (backend API, database and frontend web app)
 Basic Microcontroller API Consumption

 This repository is part of a series on how to consume an API with a microcontroller.
-The other repository in the series is the [Basic-ESP-IoT](https://github.com/ThingEngineer/Basic-ESP-IoT).
+The other repository in the series is the microcontroller firmware: [Basic-ESP-IoT](https://github.com/ThingEngineer/Basic-ESP-IoT).

 “Consume API” means to engage with the API, this is done by sending requests to the API and receiving responses.